Phone: 01825 769000 | Email: info@springharvest.org

 Danielle is a spiritual leader, justice advocate, communicator and peacemaker.
 Her aggressive compassion has served people first hand in countries all over the world.
 From establishing justice departments and church plants, to launching global anti-trafficking initiatives, to creating new initiatives to mobilise people towards transformational living.
 Danielle trains, advocates and inspires people to live differently.

 Elle has lived her life between two worlds.
 As the daughter of Delirious? front man, Martin Smith, Elle has experienced stadiums filled with people.
-As a worship leader and youth pastor in Brighton, she is immersed in her local community, together with her husband and young daughter.
+As a worship leader and youth pastor in Brighton, she is immersed in her local community, together with her husband and young child.

 Gill Lyth is a speaker and the Scotland Representative for Care for the Family.
 Gill talks widely across Scotland about family support and ministry.
 Her particular interest is in speaking about mental health through her own experience of living with it, and in reducing stigma around it.
 She lives in Dunfermline with her husband and two children.